-In March 2022, the District and Entergy Corporation ("Entergy") announced their mutual agreement to terminate the Entergy Agreement for support services at Cooper Nuclear Station, with a target date no later than July 31, 2022.
-The agreement has been in place since 2003.
-The District will continue operating Cooper Nuclear Station and will utilize Entergy and other available industry resources, as appropriate.
-The change management plan includes actions to update the Corporate Oversight Plan that will leverage Cooper Nuclear Station's participation in the Utilities Services Alliance to maintain and leverage fleet experience.
-The District and Entergy are currently negotiating the formal agreement to terminate the relationship.
-This decision will result in cost savings to the District.
+The District and Entergy Corporation ("Entergy") mutually terminated the Entergy Agreement for support services at Cooper Nuclear Station on July 31, 2022.
+The agreement had been in place since 2003.
+The District has retained, pursuant to the Entergy Agreement, the Operating License for Cooper Nuclear Station and the majority of the full-time employees have remained employees of the District.
+As a result of the termination, the District hired the Chief Nuclear Officer as a District employee.
 Additional information is in the Notes to Financial Statements, specifically Note 12.E., Cooper Nuclear Station.